-- 3. Discovery during construction: All authorizations for new developments or land uses shall require the immediate notification of the reviewing agency if cultural resources are discovered during construction or development.
-If cultural resources are discovered, particularly human bone or burials, work in the immediate area of discovery shall be suspended until a cultural resource professional can evaluate the potential significance of the discovery and recommend measures to protect and if possible, recover the resource.
-If the discovered material is suspected to be human bone or a burial, the following procedures shall be used: - A. The applicant shall stop all work in the vicinity of the discovery. - B. The applicant shall immediately notify the Forest Service, the applicant's cultural resource professional, the county coroner, and appropriate law enforcement agencies. - C. The Forest Service shall notify the tribal governments if the discovery is determined to be an Indian burial or a cultural resource. - 4.
-Reviewing agencies shall use the following steps under 36 CFR 800.4 for assessing potential effects to cultural resources and 36 CFR 800.5 for assessing adverse effects to cultural resources. - A. Step 1: Literature Review and Consultation - (1) An assessment shall be undertaken to determine whether any cultural resources listed on the National Register of Historic Places at the national, state, or local level are present on or within the area of potential direct and indirect impacts. - (2) A search shall be made of state and county government, National Scenic Area/Forest Service, and any other pertinent inventories, such as archives and photographs, to identify cultural resources.
+- For federal or federally assisted undertakings, the reviewing agency shall complete its consultation responsibilities under Section 106 of the Historic Preservation Act of 1966 [36 CFR 800.2]. - 3.
+Discovery during construction: All authorizations for new developments or land uses shall require the immediate notification of the reviewing agency if cultural resources are discovered during construction or development.
+If cultural resources are discovered, particularly human bone or burials, work in the immediate area of discovery shall be suspended until a cultural resource professional can evaluate the potential significance of the discovery and recommend measures to protect and if possible recover the resource.

+If the discovered material is suspected to be human bone or a burial, the following procedures shall be used:

+- A. The applicant shall stop all work in the vicinity of the discovery. - B. The applicant shall immediately notify the Forest Service, the applicant's cultural resource professional, the county coroner, and appropriate law enforcement agencies. - C. The Forest Service shall notify the tribal governments if the discovery is determined to be an Indian burial or a cultural resource. - Reviewing agencies shall use the following steps under 36 CFR 800.4 for assessing potential effects to cultural resources and 36 CFR 800.5 for assessing adverse effects to cultural resources.

+Step 1: Literature Review and Consultation

+- A. An assessment shall be undertaken to determine whether any cultural resources listed on the National Register of Historic Places at the national, state, or local level are present on or within the area of potential direct and indirect impacts. - B. A search shall be made of state and county government, National Scenic Area/Forest Service, and any other pertinent inventories, such as archives and photographs, to identify cultural resources.
 The search shall include consultation with the State Historic Preservation Office (SHPO) and tribal governments.
-State and tribal government response to the consultation request shall be allowed for 30 days. - (3) Cultural resource professionals knowledgeable about the area shall be consulted. - B. Step 2: Field Inventory - (1) As determined by step 1, the presence of a recorded or known cultural resource, including those reported by tribal governments to be on or within the immediate vicinity of a new development or land use, shall require a field inventory by a cultural resource professional. - (2) Tribal representatives shall be invited to participate in the field inventory. - (3) The field inventory shall conform to one of the following standards, as determined by the cultural resource professional:
+State and tribal government response to the consultation request shall be allowed for 30 days. - C. Cultural resource professionals knowledgeable about the area shall be consulted.

+Step 2: Field Inventory